barcoderdev/unitypackage_godot/README.md

 ## Notes

-- This has only been tested with Godot 4.0.2 on macOS 13 and Windows 10
+- This has only been tested with Godot 4.0.3 on macOS 13
+  - And Godot 4.0.2 on Windows 10
 - Main scene in `res://unitypackage_godot/scenes/main.tscn`
 - Uncheck `Immediate Load Assets` in `res://unitypackage_godot_config.tres` to only load what is opened in the UI
 - `*.unity` files are converted if they are manually loaded in the UI